benshimonz/V1/README.md

 A pair of entities can be connected with:

 * A horizontal **black arrow** - representing a **directional relationship**, or
-* A horizontal **black line** - representing either a **non-directional relationship** or a directional relationship where the direction doesn't matter, or
+* A horizontal **black line** - representing either a **bidirectional relationship** or a directional relationship where the direction doesn't matter, or
 * A horizontal **red line** - representing a **path** (explained later)

 Each relationship has a label above the arrow/line that denotes the relationship's type.